 - *Hydrogen cannot be efficiently stored or transported over long time and distances as a gas.
 Thus, an energy carrier in this context refers to a means of efficiently storing and transporting hydrogen as a liquid or a hydrogen compound.

 As progress is made in technical development enabling practical adoption of hydrogen carriers, the JGC Group stands out for being able to work with all three of the most promising carriers.
 Ammonia (NH3) in particular offers distinct advantages, with the highest hydrogen density among these carriers and extensive supply chains already established.

 Relatively easy to be handled, ammonia can be liquefied at -33℃ under atmospheric pressure, or at room temperature under 8.5 atm.
 Its use in fertilizers and other applications already makes it one of the most common chemical substances worldwide.
-It has a high hydrogen content, and besides being a suitable hydrogen carrier, ammonia itself does not emit CO2 during combustion.
+It also does not emit CO2 during combustion.
 Widespread direct use as a fuel can therefore be expected.
 Annual demand is projected to grow to about 3-5 million tons by 2030 in Japan alone.*

 - * Source: Ammonia Roadmap, Clean Fuel Ammonia Association

 World's First Successful Green Ammonia Synthesis and Power Generation

 The JGC Group and Japan's National Institute of Advanced Industrial Science and Technology (AIST) marked a joint success in demonstrating a green ammonia* value chain.
 In this world-first, hydrogen was produced from solar-powered water electrolysis, ammonia was synthesized at low temperature and pressure, and 47 kW was generated by an ammonia gas turbine.